 - ✓ All providers have worked on assessing the routes and changing them as needed.
 Monroe-Randolph Transit is working towards developing intra-city routes.
-Monroe-Randolph Transit in the process of a route study to better meet riders' needs in the counties they serve. - Shawnee Mass Transit announced route changes going into effect on January 1st, 2025.
-The route changes have led to improved efficiency, more NEMT service, reaching dessert areas, and has freed up drivers to expand service availability.
-Jax Mass Transit has expanded rural coverage as well as introducing new routes to all major towns in the county.
+Monroe-Randolph Transit in the process of a route study to better meet riders' needs in the counties they serve. - Shawnee Mass Transit announced route changes going into effect on January 1st, 2025. - Jax Mass Transit has expanded rural coverage as well as introducing new routes to all major towns in the county.
 The agency also has plans to work on a Comprehensive Transportation Study in 2026.
-The agency recently rebranded from Jackson County Transit District to Jax Mass Transit. - Rides Mass Transit has expanded fixed routes in Williamson County and will be expanding in-town fixed routes during the fall of 2025. - ✓ Jax Mass Transit has taken over the Saluki Express from Rides Mass Transit.
-The Saluki Express provides students, faculty, and staff of Southern Illinois University-Carbondale transportation within Jackson County. - ✓ St. Clair County has approved for Monroe-Randolph Transit to have a deviated route from Monroe and Randolph County into St. Clair County to transport

-- passengers in the rural portion of the county to Southwestern Illinois College and the medical hubs in the urbanized (Fairview Heights) area. - ✓ Resource information has been given to the providers at the HSTP meetings about microtransit and the flex riding business.
+The agency recently rebranded from Jackson County Transit District to Jax Mass Transit. - Rides Mass Transit has expanded fixed routes in Williamson County. - ✓ Jax Mass Transit has taken over the Saluki Express from Rides Mass Transit.
+The Saluki Express provides students, faculty, and staff of Southern Illinois University-Carbondale transportation within Jackson County. - ✓ St. Clair County has approved for Monroe-Randolph Transit to have a deviated route from Monroe and Randolph County into St. Clair County to transport passengers in the rural portion of the county to Southwestern Illinois College and the medical hubs in the urbanized (Fairview Heights) area. - ✓ Resource information has been given to the providers at the HSTP meetings about microtransit and the flex riding business.